 Place the rhubarb, herbs and spices in a pan with a minimal amount of water.
 Simmer gently till the rhubarb stems collapse into a mush.
 Strain without squeezing into a large glass jug.
 Add the elderflowers and leave for 24 hours.
 Sweeten with sugar, honey or syrup.
 I added homemade rosehip syrup made the previous year as it adds to the pink colour.
 Dilute to taste – probably adding less water than a commercially produced cordial.
 Keep refridgerated.

 Flatbreads: From Caroline C (a Hugh Fearnley-Whittingstall recipe)

 More to be added.

 For a number of recipes using apples (both savoury and dessert), please a look at applemedley-recipes.
 Several of them suggest the use of a specific apple, so you celebrate the inidvidual characteristics.
 We harvest a few unusual ones at Highbury and have made some pretty tasty desserts so far!

-PS Harvesting etiquette: We like to operate in the same way as Incredible Edible gardens that are popping up all over the country.
-If you would like to sample some of our harvest, please volunteer for us or return the favour with some other kind of gift.
-Thank you.
+PS Harvesting etiquette: We like to operate in the same way as Incredible Edible gardens that are popping up all over the country and let people take what they need.
+However, we like a bit of give AND take, so if you take some of the harvest, please volunteer for us in return.
+Or bake us all a cake with your takings … Thank you.